TodePond/TodePondDotCom/wikiblogarden/better-computing/worse-computing/artificial-intelligence/bad/good/readme.md

 ![image](https://github.com/TodePond/TodePondDotCom/assets/15892272/3d7f7ffc-7a4e-489c-bda4-b84432b18f7a)

-But what do they actually mean by that?
+But what do they mean?
 I find it very confusing because some people mean "AI is bad, as in it's bad at doing things" and some people mean "AI is bad, as in it's bad for the world".
 These are two very different ideas, and I find it hard to keep up.

 ![image](https://github.com/TodePond/TodePondDotCom/assets/15892272/b604c2b2-9e40-423d-b5ec-406169c1278f)